s22s/rasterframes-book/readme.md

 # RasterFrames-book

 RasterFrames-book is a repository containing examples and tutorials for the [RasterFrames library](https://github.com/locationtech/rasterframes).
 The docs cover Scala and Python, and are in notebook format, using the spylon kernel for scala and the python3 kernel for python.
+Before building the container, the repository must be cloned and the docker-compose file in RasterFrames must be changed to add the volume containing the cloned repo.
+Once the docker image is built, `docker run --rm -v ***Volume path here*** s22s/rasterframes-notebooks python3 -m sphinx . _build` will build the docs, placing them into `_build` in your volume.

 ## Generating HTML